FlameGreat-1/mira/api-doc.md

 ```

 ## Integration Notes

-The Agent Framework is configured to communicate with the RunPod AI service at `https://alhgtq3p5oelru-8888.proxy.runpod.net` using API key `7f8e9d6c5b4a3f2e1d0c9b8a7f6e5d4c3b2a1f0e9d8c7b6a5f4e3d2c1b0a9f8`.

 All API requests (except health check) require authentication with a valid JWT token obtained from the login endpoint.